Helix-Studios/HelldiversAux/README.md

 # HelldiversAux
-Auxilliary mod for the Helldivers
+Auxilliary mod for the Helldivers community, within the game of Arma 3.